How Much Does Your Life Cost?

 $325 (or $425) is a pretty high monthly expenditure – it probably rivals your car payment in size!
 The more quickly you can banish that payment from your life, the better, and only by contributing more to it each month can you speed up the payoff rate.
 You can also call the credit card company and try to negotiate your rate down.
 It might take 10 tries, but if it’ll drop your interest rate from 24% to 18%, it’ll be time and awkwardness well spent.
 (I know that suggestion makes people’s skin crawl, but I ask… are you willing to experience discomfort for 5 minutes to potentially save thousands?
 Probably.)

-Unless it’s student loan debt with an interest rate of about 6% (give or take) or less.
+It’s in your best interest to do so as aggressively as possible, unless your debt has an interest rate of less than around 6% (give or take) or less.
 Student loan debt is (usually) cheap money, but a high balance.
 Let’s consider another common example:

 • You have $45,000 in student loans with an average of a 4.5% interest rate.
 They’re a collection of 10-year loans and your total minimum monthly payment is about $466.